oksusoo1/fireflutter/README.md

   - It listens `UserService.instance.changes` event which only read one time on every user document change.
   - By doing this, `MyDoc` may be used for the replacement of state management.

+- `MyDoc` displays nothing when the user is not signed in.

 ```dart
 MyDoc(
   builder: (UserModel u) {